- Climate and Health Summits

 In November 2013, HCWH co-sponsored the Second Global Climate and Health Summit, which took place in Warsaw, Poland, during the 19th Conference of the Parties (COP19) to the United Nations Framework Convention on Climate Change (UNFCCC).

-The Summit, organized by the Global Climate and Health Alliance, will provide delegates with the latest evidence, and will align both the health and non-health communities to coordinate efforts on a route map to the creation of a new climate treaty.
+The Summit, organized by the Global Climate and Health Alliance, provided delegates with the latest evidence, and will align both the health and non-health communities to coordinate efforts on a route map to the creation of a new climate treaty.

-HCWH was the lead organizer of the First Global Climate and Health Summit, which took place in Durban South Africa in late 2011 in parallel with UNFCCC Negotations.
+HCWH was the lead organizer of the First Global Climate and Health Summit, which took place in Durban South Africa in late 2011 in parallel with UNFCCC Negotiations.